Search Wisconsin criminal records through official channels quickly and efficiently.

 Finally, someone can request a background check through the Wisconsin Department of Justice Online Record Check System.
 Background checks in Wisconsin are covered in detail later below.

-Find Criminal Record in Wisconsin Through the Counties’ Clerk of Courts
+Find Criminal Records Through the Counties’ Clerk of Courts (Wisconsin)

 Contacting the county’s Clerk of Court is an effective first step for obtaining older criminal records.